-The use of natural progesterone is used to treat* the above mentioned symptoms.
-For instance, the third trimester for a pregnant woman demands of lots of progesterone amounts.
+The use of natural progesterone is used to treat* the above-mentioned symptoms.
+For instance, the third trimester for a pregnant woman demands lots of progesterone amounts.
 The body has to produce 300-400mg of progesterone.
-This high demands leads to a deficiency after the child is born.
+This high demand leads to a deficiency after the child is born.
 Such a case leaves the woman the condition commonly known as post-partum depression

 Currently, women are now faced with the challenge of synthetic progesterone hormones that are available in the market to treat* the above conditions.
 The use of natural progesterone is greatly encouraged and is now gaining popularity.
-The easiest way to treat* these symptoms would be by the use of natural progesterone cream.
-It is even safe with children unlike the synthetic progesterone treatment.
+The easiest way to treat* these symptoms would be through the use of natural progesterone cream.
+It is even safe with children, unlike the synthetic progesterone treatment.

 How to Know When One Is Deficient In Progesterone